 You can request mediation at the time of filing a report.
-Alternatively, if you initially decide against mediation and the matter proceeds to an investigation, you may still request mediation later on provided that the assessor has yet to complete the investigation.
-Any investigation that is underway will be suspended for a maximum of 30 days.
-A mediation process is conducted pursuant to McGill's Policy on Harassment and Discrimination and its accompanying Procedures.
+Alternatively, if you initially decide against mediation and the matter proceeds to an investigation, you may still request mediation later on provided that the Special Investigator has yet to complete the investigation.
+Any investigation that is underway will be suspended for a maximum of 30 days so that mediation can be conducted, but again, only with the full consent of all parties.
+A mediation process is conducted pursuant to McGill's Policy against Sexual Violence and its accompanying Procedures.

 When you request mediation, the OMR will refer the matter to a mediator with appropriate skills and training.
 The mediator will contact the other party or parties and ask if they agree to resolve the matter through mediation—all parties must agree before a mediation process can begin.
 This is true whether you request mediation at the time of filing a report or later on during an investigation.

 Mediation is a confidential and voluntary process in which the mediator facilitates discussion between two or more parties on issues that have given rise to conflict and supports the parties to find their own resolution to the matter that they deem fair.
-The mediation process can take different forms: for example, the mediator may help the parties speak directly with one another or a mediator may shuttle back and forth between parties in separate locations.
+In matters of sexual violence, mediation is not conducted with the parties in the same room or in direct communication with one another unless the Survivor requests this and the Respondent agrees.
 Either party may, at any time, withdraw from mediation.

 Mediation can yield a range of outcomes that are helpful for the parties, such as:

-- facilitated communication between the parties about the impact of the behavior
+- facilitated communication between the parties about the impact of the behaviour

 - a commitment by the parties to stop communications (direct or indirect, such as through friends on social media), and to avoid being in each other’s presence

-- a commitment to participate in education or training related to harassment and/or discrimination
+- a commitment to participate in education or training related to sexual violence

 - an apology